Tagalog language: Writing system

 In 1889, the new bilingual Spanish-Tagalog La España Oriental newspaper, of which Isabelo de los Reyes was an editor, began publishing using the new orthography stating in a footnote that it would "use the orthography recently introduced by ... learned Orientalis".
 This new orthography, while having its supporters, was also not initially accepted by several writers.
 Soon after the first issue of La España, Pascual H. Poblete's Revista Católica de Filipina began a series of articles attacking the new orthography and its proponents.
 A fellow writer, Pablo Tecson was also critical.
 Among the attacks was the use of the letters "k" and "w" as they were deemed to be of German origin and thus its proponents were deemed as "unpatriotic".
 The publishers of these two papers would eventually merge as La Lectura Popular in January 1890 and would eventually make use of both spelling systems in its articles.
 Pedro Laktaw, a schoolteacher, published the first Spanish-Tagalog dictionary using the new orthography in 1890.

 In April 1890, Jose Rizal authored an article Sobre la Nueva Ortografia de la Lengua Tagalog in the Madrid-based periodical La Solidaridad.
 In it, he addressed the criticisms of the new writing system by writers like Pobrete and Tecson and the simplicity, in his opinion, of the new orthography.
 Rizal described the orthography promoted by Pardo de Tavera as "more perfect" than what he himself had developed.
-The new orthography was however not broadly adopted initially and was used inconsistently in the bilingual periodicals of Manila until the early 20th century.
+The new orthography was, however, not broadly adopted initially and was used inconsistently in the bilingual periodicals of Manila until the early 20th century.
 The revolutionary society Kataás-taasan, Kagalang-galang Katipunan ng̃ mg̃á Anak ng̃ Bayan or Katipunan made use of the k-orthography and the letter k featured prominently on many of its flags and insignias.

 In 1937, Tagalog was selected to serve as basis for the country's national language.
-In 1940, the Balarílà ng Wikang Pambansâ (Grammar of the National Language) of grammarian Lope K. Santos introduced the Abakada alphabet.
+In 1940, the Balarilâ ng Wikang Pambansâ (Grammar of the National Language) of grammarian Lope K. Santos introduced the Abakada alphabet.
 This alphabet consists of 20 letters and became the standard alphabet of the national language.
 The orthography as used by Tagalog would eventually influence and spread to the systems of writing used by other Philippine languages (which had been using variants of the Spanish-based system of writing).
-In 1987, the ABAKADA was dropped and in its place is the expanded Filipino alphabet.
+In 1987, the Abakada was dropped and replaced by the expanded Filipino alphabet.